Comparison between Cloud and On-Premise video conferencing systems

 The Lifesize Cloud is a high definition video conferencing service that is truly global; powered by servers in IBM's worldwide Data Centres.
 The Lifesize Cloud supports calling both H.323 and SIP standards compliant devices from all the major vendors.

-There are currently three editions of Lifesize Cloud; Core, Premium & Enterprise.
+There are currently five editions of Lifesize Cloud; Premium, Small, Medium, Large and Enterprise.
 Which is best depends on the functionality you require and the size of your organisation.

 BYOD - Bring Your Own Device support.
 You choose and provide the endpoints, the Lifesize Cloud provides the rest.
 For in-house users, the Lifesize Cloud is optimised to support the latest Lifesize Icon and 220 series hardware.
 Automatically configuring these systems to your Lifesize Cloud account with automatic software updates.
 Plus easy calling using the touch-screen Lifesize Phone HD.